 Michael led the six onto pure white sand.
-Shore-side palm trees spread their feathery fronds like frozen fireworks.
-Green fingers flapped to welcome waves leaping onto the beach.
-The Southern hemisphere thrust Jay into Summer; the last time he’d been outdoors was a winter Los Angeles morning, but now muggy island heat threatened to soak him in sweat as he followed Michael’s flip-flops to his family restaurant.
+Shore-side palm trees spread feathery fronds like frozen fireworks to welcome waves to the beach.
+The last time Jay had been outdoors was a winter Los Angeles morning, but now the southern hemisphere soaked him in sweat as he followed Michael’s flip-flops to his family restaurant.

-The restaurant was adjoined to the airport terminal, with the same awesome air-conditioning.
-Jay gasped when the automatic doors loosed a cold front upon him.
-Michael escorted the tour group to a long table, past chatting airport workers on break in disheveled uniform who laughed and joked over platters of hors d’oeuvres.
-At a private table far from the others, two men with Michael’s same shoulder-length haircut lounged over liquor.
+Jay gasped when the automatic doors loosed a cold front of air-conditioning.
+Michael escorted the tour past chatting airport workers on break, to a long table.
+At the bar, two men with Michael’s same shoulder-length haircut lounged over liquor.
 One was darker-skinned than Michael, the other lighter and blonde.

-Michael called one of the dancing waitress in Sheridanian: “Anaita!
+Michael hailed a dancing waitress in Sheridanian: “Anaita!
 Oran dora!
-[Tour of six taking off today.]”
+[Tour of six today.]”

 “Oran dora, Michael.
 [Don’t lose any this time.]”

 “[I think four are American, one platter won’t be enough.
-Bring two or three, if my brothers can make them quick.]”
+Bring two, three if my brothers can cook quick enough.]”

-“[Gabe and Raphy want to have words,]” said the waitress. “[The second ferryman made their tourists buy souvenirs.]”
-She spun a dress-flaring curtsy for the tour group, whipping her long braid.
+“[On it.]”
+The waitress spun a dress-flaring curtsy for the tour group, whipping her long braid.
 “Welcome!
-If your tour leaves you hungry for more Sheridan, stay a night upstairs in my sisters’ apartments!
+If your tour leaves you hungry for more Sheridan, stay a night upstairs in my sisters’ apartment!
 Breakfast is complimentary.”

 Jay sat across from the Chinese couple and the man in sunglasses.
 On Jay’s left, Eva helped her daughter read a children’s menu.
-Michael sat on Jay’s right and clapped his hands to call attention.
-“Now, let us introduce ourselves!
-You know my name is Michael.
-I will be your tour guide across Sheridan.”
-He gestured to the Chinese couple and flawlessly flipped between a few regional dialects, some of which Jay did not recognize. “[One of these, I’m sure?
+Michael sat on Jay’s right and clapped his hands.
+“Let us introduce ourselves!
+You know my name is Michael.”
+He gestured to the Chinese couple and flawlessly flipped between regional dialects, many of which Jay did not recognize. “[Any of those sound familiar?
 I learn lots of languages.]”

-Zhang raised his eyebrows, impressed. “[Thank you, but English might be more accommodating.]”
+Zhang raised his eyebrows. “[I’m impressed, but English might be more accommodating.]”

-The Hawaiian-shirted man glared over his sunglasses.
+The man in the Hawaiian shirt glared over his sunglasses.
 “What’re you two on about?”